Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [x] Create an Azure Application Insights availability test and alert.
 - [ ] Create an Azure Service Health alert for the specific regions.
-- [ ] Create an Azure Monitor Availability metric and alert
+- [ ] Create an Azure Monitor Availability metric and alert.
 - [ ] Write an Azure function and deploy the function to the specific regions.

 ### You have a private GitHub repository.
 You need to display the commit status of the repository on Azure Boards.
 What should you do first?